psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 * Improved: Nginx detection refactored — redundant inline detection code removed in favour of the centralised detection logic.
 * Improved: Setup page overhauled — "Assume-Nginx mode" renamed to "Manual Bypass", notices and cards simplified to be less alarming and more actionable.
 * Improved: Moved the Accept-Encoding vary header check to an asynchronous AJAX request to prevent settings page rendering delays.
+* Improved: Preload completion emails now use a connection-bounded mail diagnostic.
 * Improved: Bumped bundled jQuery UI assets to v1.14.2 (WP 7.1).
 * Improved: Bumped bundled DataTables assets to v3.0.3.
 * Added: HTTP Purge support extended to "Purge All" (requires ngx_cache_purge module v3.0.2+) — previously HTTP Purge only accelerated single-page purges; it now also covers full cache purges.
 Configurable via the new "Purge All Path" and "Custom Base URL" settings.